DevExpress/devextreme-demos/JSDemos/Demos/Tooltip/Overview/description.md

-The Tooltip component displays a&nbsp;tooltip for a&nbsp;specified element on&nbsp;the page.
-This demo shows how you can customize the tooltip and animate its appearance on&nbsp;the page.
+The Tooltip component displays a tooltip for a specified element on the page.